 It was actually really difficult to think of 5 foods to try because when you’re visiting England everything may be new but for us this food is so normal.
 Even though Liam is Scottish, it’s tricky to think what food might be different for those that have never been to England before.
-Whilst Scotland, England, Whales and Northern Ireland are all countries part of the UK, they are totally different and should not be confused, even if you can get similar food in both countries.
+Whilst Scotland, England, Wales and Northern Ireland are all countries part of the UK, they are totally different and should not be confused, even if you can get similar food in both countries.

 1. Full English Breakfast

 Until we had travelled a fair bit, we didn’t realise how blessed we are to have a Full English Breakfast.
 The Scottish breakfast is a little different which is why we said you should never confuse the two countries.
 You can find out more about this here.
 The Full English Breakfast generally consists of eggs, beans, bacon, sausages, hash browns, toast, black pudding and a fried tomato.
 Whichever restaurant you visit, you will find different variations of this and may find other items such as fried bread, mushrooms and some may even replace the hash browns for chips, potato croquettes or even no potatoes at all.
 It really does depend where you visit but as long as the bacon is crispy and there are plenty of beans, you’re on to a good start for a decent Full English Breakfast.

 2. Sunday Roast